 Registration for the February 2019 and November 2019 Clinical Examinations will open on May 22, 2018 and may be completed on the ABO website.
 A possible third examination will be added in 2019 if necessary.
 The February 2019 examination will be the last in-person case submission examination.
 Additional information may be reviewed on the Exam Timing.

 14. What are the travel and logistical requirements of the scenario-based Clinical Examination?

 The Clinical Examinations will continue to be held in St. Louis, Missouri at The ABO Exam Center.

-Yes, Certification Renewal is a critical component of the certification process because it requires a commitment to life-long learning, and it ensures continued clinical proficiency, improvement, and self-evaluation by the orthodontist.
-The current certification renewal format will remain and includes two pathway options to complete the necessary requirements.
+Yes, Certification Renewal is a critical component of the certification process because it requires ongoing proficiency in orthodontics and a commitment to life-long learning.
+The certification renewal format currently includes two pathway options to complete the necessary requirements.